Marbella, How did all start?

 A double room with an entire board costs 285 Ptas.

 Per person per night, or roughly €1.70!
 It would be incorrect to claim that celebrities, film stars, nobles and politicians only occupied the hotel.
 If that had been the case, the hotel would have been destroyed in no time!
-No, there were so many loyal transit visitors who happened upon the Marbella Club by chance when looking for overnight accommodation on their way from Morocco back to France or from Portugal to Granada… They were enchanted to discover such a delightful, clean “Motel” amidst gorgeous gardens, so some remained an extra night, returned the next time for two or three weeks, and indeed told their friends about their incredible discovery – so the news spread by word of mouth.
+No, there were so many loyal transit visitors who happened upon the Marbella Club by chance when looking for overnight accommodation on their way from Morocco back to France or from Portugal to Granada… They were enchanted to discover such a delightful, clean “Motel” amidst gorgeous gardens, so some remained an extra night, returned the next time for two or three weeks, and indeed told their friends about their incredible discovery – so the news spread by word of mouth (extract from Panorama Real Estate website).

 Celebrities and Aristocrats.